haseebikram/PoolTesting/README.md

 When I input a pH level of 5.0 & a pool size of 15000 gallons

-Then I should recieve proper guidance and chemical recommendations: "Your pH level is too low, add 4.5oz of dry acid to your pool.
+Then I should receive proper guidance and chemical recommendations: "Your pH level is too low, add 4.5oz of dry acid to your pool.
 Do not swim for 8 hours after application."

 <h4>ASSUMPTIONS</h4>
 Numbers are input in a float point format.